Restore Windows 10 or 11 System Image to New Hard Drive (2 Ways)

-There’s one option named “Set up backup” at the right side.
-You can also click it to create a system image.
-On this occasion, you can add other files or partitions that you want to backup besides the system.
+Note: There’s one option named “Set up backup” at the right side.
+You can also click it to backup files and include system image backup during the process.
+On this occasion, you can add backup files, system and other partitions by checking it in the last window.

 Step 3.
-Choose the destination (external hard drive or USB flash drive) to save your backup.
+Choose the destination drive (external hard drive or USB flash drive) to save your backup.